thecodehaider/Prompt-Injection-Scanner/README.md

 The **Prompt Injection Scanner** is a production-grade security auditing engine for LLM system prompts.
 It combines a fast heuristic firewall with a deep AI-powered red-team audit layer — all mapped to the **OWASP LLM Top 10 2025** framework.

-This repository supports local heuristic scanning, programmatic SDK operations, and wraps our advanced developer tools: the **Model Context Protocol (MCP) Server** and the **`decodes-brain` Codebase Prompt Auditor CLI**.
+This repository supports local heuristic scanning, programmatic SDK operations, and wraps our advanced developer tools: the **Model Context Protocol (MCP) Server** and the **`quantize-brain` Codebase Prompt Auditor CLI**.

 ---